Updated on October 10th, 2023

 Learning a Skill

 A great option for first-time solo travel is to try & combine it with a course & learn something at the same time.
 Here are a few ideas but for all the inspiration you need on Adult Learning Vacations, check out my blog post.

 I have so far spent 2 weeks living with a local family in Havana & a week in a school in the Dominican Republic (DR) to pursue my desire to learn Spanish.
 I loved both experiences, my language skills improved beyond recognition & I made a lot of great friends in the process.
 It also enabled me to have a better understanding of the country I was visiting.
-After each course, I then had the confidence go it alone & explore solo.
+After each course, I then had the confidence to go it alone & explore solo.
 I organised my courses through Apple Languages & they were excellent.

 On both of my language escapades, I combined my learning with dance lessons.
 It’s a great way to immerse yourself in the culture & make friends in the process.
 In Cuba, I learned salsa & in DR added merengue & bachata to my repertoire.

 I was rubbish at all of them but had great fun discovering it!
 There is nothing like learning from the people who invented it.
 What about Tango in Argentina?
 Samba in Brazil?
 Flamenco in Seville?
 Or African Dance?”